7 Books Every Medical Student Should Read

 Next Steps for Aspiring Medical Students

-If you’re considering or preparing to study Medicine in University, our Medicine Summer School can give you the edge you need to succeed and get a head start on your studies.
+If you’re considering or preparing to study Medicine at university, our Medicine Summer School can give you the edge you need to succeed and get a head start on your studies.